okta/okta-sdk-nodejs/CONTRIBUTING.md

 # Contributing

 Some of this SDK is auto-generated from our API Spec, defined as an Open API JSON Schema file.
-Files that are auto-generated have a banner at top which indicate this.
+Files that are auto-generated have a banner at the top which indicate this.
 As such, modifying the SDK may require you to edit one of the templates in the `templates/` directory.

-To re-build the auto generated files, use this command in a cloned copy of this repor (after insuring the dev dependencies have been installed):
+To re-build the auto generated files, use this command in a cloned copy of this repo (after ensuring the dev dependencies have been installed):

 ```sh
 npm run build